KOTYA8/VHSTTX/README.md

 * Checking the first line by frame/page/subpage - ✅ realized
 * Adding/replacing pages/subpages from a .t42 file - ✅ realized
 * View teletext on a page/subpage - ✅ realized
+* Inserting lines from any teletext into your - ✅ realized

 ## **VBI Repair** - ✅ realized
 * Frame-by-frame viewing - ✅ realized